ShoesFinder 中文/EN

 Is little-toe rubbing caused by shoes being too small?

-It can be, but it is often about toe-box shape and outside forefoot space.
+It can be, but it is often about toe-box shape, outside forefoot space, and sidewall pressure.

 Should I buy wide width?

-Wide width may help if available, but still check the toe-box taper and sidewall stiffness.
+Wide width may help if available, but still check whether the toe box tapers quickly near the little-toe side.

 What should I feel during try-on?